yhoogstrate/flaimapper/README.md

 To run flaimapper using SSLM data, we provide the paths of the directories that contain the SSLM data.
 In the article experiment "* [SRP006788](https://github.com/yhoogstrate/flaimapper/tree/master/share/small_RNA-seq_alignments/SRP006788)*" was analysed.
-To analyse 1 of its 6 SSLM experiments "*[SRR207111_HeLa18-30](https://github.com/yhoogstrate/flaimapper/tree/master/share/small_RNA-seq_alignments/SRP006788/SRR207111_HeLa18-30), *", we run FlaiMapper (SSLM) as follows:
+To analyse 1 of its 6 SSLM experiments*"[SRR207111_HeLa18-30](https://github.com/yhoogstrate/flaimapper/tree/master/share/small_RNA-seq_alignments/SRP006788/SRR207111_HeLa18-30)*", we run FlaiMapper (SSLM) as follows:

 	flaimapper-sslm \
 	    -o ../output/FlaiMapper/SRP006788/01.a_output_flaimapper.txt \